deepsquare-io/ClusterFactory/web/docs/getting-started/03-k0s-configuration.md

 If you wish to use a HA setup, please follow [this guide](/docs/guides/maintenance/high-availability).

-After setting up k0s, you can change the `extensions` field.
-This field can be changed at any time.
-You can add or change extensions.
-However, removing an extension is permanent.

 ## Initial Deployment

 If you forgot to install the utilities, just run: